Measure the stair and purchase the stair railing

 Photo 12: Attach the rail to the brackets

-Set the rail on the two brackets and align the top joint with the marks on the tape.
+Set the stair railing on the two brackets and align the top joint with the marks on the tape.
 Drill pilot holes and then attach the rail to the brackets with the screws and strap provided.
 Install additional brackets.

 Be careful when you drive the screws included with the brackets.
 The heads will break off easily if you don’t predrill pilot holes.
 If you’re driving the screws with a drill, mount the bit in a magnetic bit holder to extend it away from the drill.
 This will give you more clearance for driving the angled screws.